+Have students read Real Friends vs. the Other Kind (Middle School Confidential) by Annie Fox.
 As a class, discuss the qualities that real friends should possess.
-Select a character from a TV show.
-Create a pro and con list for the character's friendships.
+Divide students into groups, and assign each group a character from the book.
+Have groups create pro and con lists for their characters' relationships.
 Discuss how evaluating friendships can be useful in real life.